gma/tmux-fuzzy-launcher/README.md

 If so, this is for you.

-While watching one of [ThePrimeagen's videos], I saw him do something like this:
+While watching one of [ThePrimeagen's videos], I saw him do something rather neat.
+He used [fzf] to search through his local repositories, hitting return to launch Vim in a tmux session.
+Genius!

+Prime's implementation is embedded in his bash config, so I wrote my own version from scratch, and extended it a bit.

+Here's a quick demo:

 ![demo asciicast](./demo/tm.gif)

-Prime used [fzf] to search through his local repositories, hitting return to launch Vim in a tmux session.
-Genius!

-Prime's implementation is embedded in his bash config, so I wrote my own (standalone) version.
-And then I extended it a bit.

 Install
 -------